ujagaga/data_collect_web_display/README.md

 ## Branches ##

 In this repository you will find:
 1. "main" git branch is for multiple users and intended to provide a hub for use in multiple simultanious projects.
-(Not usable yet as it is in development)
 2. "single_user_private_app" git branch is a simplified version for single user with hardcoded account.

+I have deployed this solution and you can try it at: https://datacollect.ohanacode-dev.com/

 ## Contact ##

 * [My web page](http://www.radinaradionica.com)